AramDoski/Landing-Page/README.md

 # Landing-Page
-a simple landing page for a website
+a simple landing page for a website.